The information provided in this ELRP customer FAQ can change in whole or in part subject to California Public Utilities Commission approval.

 Direct enrollment refers to customers that initiate and complete the ELRP enrollment process directly with PG&E. Reference the General Questions section of the Customer FAQ for direct enrollment eligibility requirements.
 Direct enrolled customers will receive notifications and any payments directly from the program.
 Customers enrolled through an aggregator or third-party demand response provider will receive notifications and payments from the aggregator or third-party demand response provider.

 If you are enrolled with an aggregator or third-party demand response provider, please contact them for information about the program.
-Note that if you are enrolled in the Base Interruptible Program through an aggregator, your aggregator has the first option to enroll you in the ELRP.
-If they choose not to enroll in the ELRP, you may independently enroll.
+Note that if you are enrolled in the Base Interruptible Program through an aggregator, your aggregator has the first option to enroll you in the program.
+If they choose not to enroll in the program, you may enroll directly.

 Customers directly enrolling in the ELRP need: